Square Pegs: Broadcast

 Square Pegs debuted on CBS September 27, 1982 in the 8 P.M.
 Monday slot, and remained in that slot throughout its one-season run.
 The show struggled in the ratings against That's Incredible on ABC.
-WGBO in Chicago showed reruns of the series in early 1986, and episodes were shown on USA Network in the mid-1990s, and later on Nickelodeon/Nick@Nite, Nick at Nite’s TV Land, MeTV and Decades.
+WGBO in Chicago showed reruns of the series in early 1986, and episodes were shown on USA Network in the mid-1990s, and later on Nickelodeon/Nick@Nite, Nick at Nite’s TV Land, MeTV and Decades (now Catchy Comedy).
+Square Pegs was recently aired on Catchy on January 28, 2024 during the "Catchy Binge", and again on August 24, 2025, airing alongside Ferris Bueller.
+It joined the official lineup on September 6, 2025, currently airing Saturdays at 8 A.M.
+ET.

 Home media

 Sony Pictures Home Entertainment released the entire series on DVD in a 3-disc set on May 20, 2008, to coincide with the theatrical release of Sarah Jessica Parker's film Sex and the City: The Movie.
 On the DVDs, the episodes have been digitally remastered and include eight featurettes called "Weemawee Yearbook Memories."
 Each featurette focuses on a different cast member and has new interviews with the actors and creator Anne Beatts.

 Also on the DVD are two minisodes from 1980s sitcoms The Facts of Life and Silver Spoons.

 Because the two parts of "A Child's Christmas in Weemawee" appear together as one episode, the DVD packaging states that it includes 19 episodes rather than 20.

 On August 27, 2013, it was announced that Mill Creek Entertainment had acquired the rights to various television series from the Sony Pictures library including Square Pegs.
 They re-released the complete series on DVD on October 21, 2014.
 Unlike Sony Pictures Home Entertainment release, the Mill Creek Entertainment release is two discs instead of three and the featurettes in the former release are not included in the latter release.